ankraft/ACME-oneM2M-CSE/docs/FAQ.md

    By default the CSE binds to the *localhost* interface.
 To make it accessible from a remote machine you need to bind the CSE's http server to another network interface, or address.
 This can be done in the *[server.http]* and *[client.mqtt]* sections of the configuration file.
    Setting the listen interface to "0.0.0.0" binds the http server to all available interfaces.

+## Database

+1. **Corrupt database files**
+   In very rare cases, e.g. when the CSE was not properly shut down, the on-disk database files may be corrupted.
+The CSE tries to detect this during start-up, but there is not much one can do about this.
+However, a backup of the database file is created every time the CSE starts.
+This backup can be found in the *backup* sub-directory of the *data* directory.

 ## MQTT

 1. **What does this error message "Out of memory" mean that appears sometimes?**